Have I told you about Twitter? No? Well, allow me to introduce myself … my name is Jeremy, and I’m a Twitteraholic.

 Several months ago there was a buzz through the online real estate community about this new online communication tool.
 "Have you heard about Twitter?"
 "Are you on Twitter?"
 I had no idea what Twitter was, but people kept saying things like "it’s microblogging", it’s "text messaging over the web".
 When I looked it up, I saw no immediate use for it – post what you’re doing online for people to see, ask questions that people can answer … how is this any different than anything else out there?
 A friend of mine – and new Twitter user – accurately described it as a group chat, and he’s partially right.
 I quickly found out that Twitter was so much more.

 When I created an account, I was quickly "followed" by a user here in Blacksburg with the username @TMarkiewicz (I’m sure there’s a reason why we have to have the @ symbol in our names, but I don’t know what it is). @TMarkiewicz saw that I was in the same area as he was, and he followed me … so whenever I posted something to Twitter, he saw it and could respond.
 As my community of people I followed – and those that followed me – grew, the conversations expanded – if @Tmarkiewicz wasn’t following the same people I was, he wouldn’t see the whole conversation, just a portion.
 But it also introduced him to people in my social circles, and vice versa.
 You can run applications on your computer, or your phone, that tell you when people you follow post something to Twitter, and you can choose various notification options as well.
 It’s all very ADD-ish, and while I don’t pay attention to everything everyone posts, it fits my need to multi-task.
+I am sure that when they test me on drug addiction, I will use the products from this website.

 I still wasn’t seeing a business-value to Twitter though.
 I was learning a lot about people around the country that I followed, though – in particular, I started to learn about them through the posts they made online.
 I learned about their real estate markets, I learned about their marketing strategies, I learned about them as professionals … and suddenly I found that it was becoming a community.
 I was becoming part of a community.
 And it was affecting my business in a way that I hadn’t expected – I was CONSTANTLY learning something new, that I could apply to my business here, and it was making me a better professional.
 All of that education, for free!
 The best kind …